Family | Community | Integrity

 Keeping Orem family friendly is crucial to the city’s success

 As Orem grows, it’s important that we not forget, people move here for the family friendly environment that makes Orem “Family City USA.”
-As city council makes crucial decisions about the future of Orem, families need to be put first.
-Each decision needs to be weighed and considered asking questions like “will this be good for Orem families?” or “how will this affect new families’ desires to move to Orem?”
-As the father of three young boys, I will approach city council decisions with a family first mentality.
+As city council makes crucial decisions about the future of Orem, families need to be the first priority.
+Each decision made needs to be weighed and considered by asking questions like “Will this be good for Orem families?” or “How will this affect new families’ desires to move to Orem?”
+As the father of three young boys, a little girl, and a second little girl on the way, I will approach city council decisions with a family first mentality.
 I truly believe with the right leaders on city council, we can keep Orem family friendly.